Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 > Important: compiler implementations may extend these steps with additional checks, if they deem necessary to do so.

-If after these additional steps there are still several candidates which are equally applicable for the call, the candidate set is narrowed using the conversion marks recorded during applicability checking.
+If after these additional steps there are still several candidates which are equally applicable for the call, the candidate set is narrowed using the resolution marks recorded during applicability checking.
 The following steps are applied in order:

+1. Prefer candidates without a callable-reference adaptation mark;
-1. Prefer candidates without a SAM conversion mark;
+2. Prefer candidates without a SAM conversion mark;
-2. Prefer candidates without a function-type conversion mark.
+3. Prefer candidates without a function-type conversion mark.

 Each step is applied to the current candidate set.
 If it would remove all candidates or would remove no candidates, it has no effect and the next step is applied.
 If it leaves exactly one candidate, that candidate is selected as the most specific one.
 If it leaves several candidates, the MSC selection algorithm is applied again to the remaining candidates, except that the narrowing step which produced this set is not applied again during this recursive selection.

-If after conversion-based narrowing there are still several candidates which are equally applicable for the call, we may attempt to [use the lambda return type to refine function applicability][Using lambda return type to refine function applicability].
+If after narrowing by these marks there are still several candidates which are equally applicable for the call, we may attempt to [use the lambda return type to refine function applicability][Using lambda return type to refine function applicability].
 If there are still more than one most specific candidate afterwards, this is an **overload ambiguity** which must be reported as a compile-time error.

 > Note: unlike the applicability test, the candidate comparison constraint system is **not** based on the actual call, meaning that, when comparing two candidates, only constraints visible at *declaration site* apply.